CalderaWP/Caldera-Forms/readme.txt

 4. **Great Looking Forms** - Create great looking forms.

 == Changelog ==
+= Caldera Forms 1.3.5.2 ( May 18, 2016) The Return of the Widget =
+FIXED: The form widget not showing forms

 = Caldera Forms 1.3.5.1 ( May 18, 2016) Bug Fix Release =
 FIXED: Issue preventing multi-select fields from saving 2nd or greater option in database.